dopimentel/back-end-trybe-futebol-clube/README.md

     ```

-Wait a while (to make sure the container has finished loading) then you can access the application in your browser at [`localhost:3000`](http://localhost:3000) to use the client application
+> Wait a while (to make sure the container has finished loading) then you can access the application in your browser at [`localhost:3000`](http://localhost:3000) to use the client application or [`localhost:3001`](http://localhost:3001) to see the server side through endpoints (/matches, /teams, /leaderboard) (e.g: http://localhost:3001/leaderboard/).

 2. **Use this user to log in as an administrator:**